Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </property>
 ```

-Login module definition is a configuration file that maps the module name to a Java class implementation and will be something like below,
+Login module definition is a configuration file that maps the module name to a Java class implementation, as shown in the following example:

 ```bash